Figure skating jumps: Axel

 The Axel jump, also called the Axel Paulsen jump for its creator, Norwegian figure skater Axel Paulsen, is an edge jump.
 It is figure skating's oldest and most difficult jump.
 The Axel jump is the most studied jump in figure skating.
 It is the only jump that begins with a forward takeoff, which makes it the easiest jump to identify.
-A double or triple Axel is required in both the short programs and free skating programs for junior and senior single skaters in all ISU competitions.
+A double or triple Axel is required in the short program for both senior and junior men, and for senior women.
+An Axel-type jump is required in the free skating program for all levels of single skating.
+Junior pair skaters have the choice of performing either a double Axel or double loop in the short programs.
+Pair skaters can also choose, in their free skating program, a double Axel for one of their jumps in the jump combination or jump sequence.

-The Axel has an extra half-rotation which, as figure skating expert Hannah Robbins says, makes a triple Axel "more a quadruple jump than a triple".
-Sports reporter Nora Princiotti says, about the triple Axel, "It takes incredible strength and body control for a skater to get enough height and to get into the jump fast enough to complete all the rotations before landing with a strong enough base to absorb the force generated."
+The Axel has an extra half-rotation, which, as figure skating expert Hannah Robbins says, makes a triple Axel "more a quadruple jump than a triple".
+Sports reporter Nora Princiotti says, about the triple Axel, "It takes incredible strength and body control for a skater to get enough height and to get into the jump fast enough to complete all the rotations before landing with a strong enough base to absorb the force generated".
 According to American skater Mirai Nagasu, "Falling on the triple Axel is really brutal."

-In competition the base value of a single Axel is 1.10; the base value of a double Axel is 3.30; the base value of a triple Axel is 8.00; and the base value of a quadruple Axel is 12.50.
-According to The New York Times, the triple Axel has become more common for male skaters to perform; however, as of 2022, the quadruple Axel has been landed at two international competitions by American skater Ilia Malinin.
+In competition, the base value of a single Axel is 1.10; the base value of a double Axel is 3.30; the base value of a triple Axel is 8.00; the base value of a quadruple Axel is 12.50; and the base value of a quintuple Axel is 14.00.
+According to The New York Times, the triple Axel has become more common for male skaters to perform; as of 2025, Ilia Malinin from the U.S. is the only skater to successfully complete a quadruple Axel.